-- DPR can levy administrative penalties on companies and individuals who sell unregistered or misbranded pesticide products, fail to pay required fees on pesticide sales, or pack and sell produce with illegal pesticide residue.
+- DPR can levy administrative penalties on companies and individuals who sell unregistered or misbranded pesticide products, fail to pay required fees on pesticide sales, or pack, ship, or sell produce with illegal pesticide residue.

 - The county agricultural commissioner’s office, as the primary county agency who enforces pesticide use laws and regulations, can levy administrative penalties for those violations.
 They also have the authority to revoke or suspend the registration of companies and individuals who do business in their counties.